jasegehring/kite/README.md

 returns mismatch t2g and fasta files to the specified directories

 ## NOTE: Use only odd values for k-mer length during `kallisto index`
-To avoid potential pseudoalignment errors arising from inverted repeats, kallisto requires odd values for the k-mer length k.
-If your Feature Barcodes have an even length, just add an appropriate constant base one side and follow the protocol as suggested.
+To avoid potential pseudoalignment errors arising from inverted repeats, kallisto only accepts odd values for the k-mer length `-k`.
+If your Feature Barcodes have an even length, just add an appropriate constant base on one side and follow the protocol as suggested.
 Adding constant bases in this way increases specificity and may be useful for experiments with low sequencing quality or very short Feature Barcodes.

 ## Brief Example: 1k PBMCs from a Healthy Donor - Gene Expression and Cell Surface Protein

-The notebook [docs folder](https://github.com/jgehringUCB/kite/tree/master/docs) contains a complete analysis (10x_kiteVignette.ipynb) for a 10x dataset collected on 730 peripheral blood mononuclear cells (PBMCs) labeled with 17 unique Feature Barcoded antibodies.
+The [docs](https://github.com/jgehringUCB/kite/tree/master/docs) folder contains a complete analysis (10x_kiteVignette.ipynb) for a 10x dataset collected on ~730 peripheral blood mononuclear cells (PBMCs) labeled with 17 unique Feature Barcoded antibodies.
 The dataset can be found [here](https://support.10xgenomics.com/single-cell-gene-expression/datasets/3.0.0/pbmc_1k_protein_v3).

-The following is an abbreviated walk-through.
+The following is an abbreviated walk-through showing key steps.

 ### System Requirements